shaunnez/wine-food-finder/README.md

 =====================

 # wine-food-finder
-A quick Ionic Framework and Cordova project featuring utilising the amazing kimono labs web crawler to scrape the data every week from a website and turn it into a set of API's.
+A proof of concept mobile application using the Ionic Framework project.
+This app was built in a few days utilising the amazing kimono labs web crawler to scrape the data every week from a website and turn it into a set of functional API's.
+It is then cached using local storage.

 This app allows the user to quickly find wines, foods, and recipes by a variety of filters (and/or search).
 It also includes chat with various rooms utilising firebase (real-time cloud based sockets)

 ## Installation